boobaloo/railsready-debian-lenny/README.md

 ##Get a full Ruby on Rails stack up very fast on Debian Lenny

-UPDATE: it also works for Debian 6.0x Squeeze
+UPDATE: it also works for Debian 6.0x Sid

 This project is inspired by https://github.com/joshfng/railsready/ by Joshua Frye which refers to Ubuntu Server 10.04 LTS.
 Check it out!

 ##Run this on a fresh Debian Lenny install.

 ##To run
-  * `wget --no-check-certificate https://github.com/babinho/railsready-debian-lenny/raw/master/railsready-debian-lenny.sh && bash railsready-debian-lenny.sh`
+  * `wget --no-check-certificate https://github.com/boobaloo/railsready-debian-lenny/raw/master/railsready-debian-lenny.sh && bash railsready-debian-lenny.sh`
   * If you want to watch the install log run `tail -f ~/rails_install.log` in a next shell (ALT+<F2-F6> for non-gui)

 ##What this gives you?